Trigonous/NetflixSBP-Win10/Readme.txt

 Left stick to mouse move
 Right stick to control volume
 A button to mouse click
 B button to go back (only works when back arrow is visible in upper left corner, also exits from search when no arrow visible.
-During playbuck wiggles the mouse to show back arrow)
+During playback wiggles the mouse to show back arrow)
 X button to Resume last watched or play/pause during playback Y button to search (only from main screen with Search icon visible) D-Pad to scroll on main screen or through other episodes during playback